 The Strong Towns Strength Test

 Here are ten simple questions we call the Strong Towns Strength Test.
 A Strong Town should be able to answer “yes” to each of these questions.
+(Click on the underlined questions to read a step-by-step guide for answering that question.)

 Before building or accepting new infrastructure, does the local government clearly identify how future generations will afford to maintain it?